 - Debts rarely go unpaid unless there’s a problem.
 The problem is either financial or with the service or product supplied.
 Find out what the problem is.
 Does the customer have a problem with your work or service?
 If so, can it be resolved.
 Is the customer encountering financial problems?
 If so, will you accept payment by instalments or return of the goods?

-- Communication is key.
+- Communication is key when it comes to collecting a debt.
 Find out what has gone wrong and see if it can be fixed.
 Work with the customer – it’s the best way to get paid.